2lenet/DashboardBundle/README.md

 ## Widget cache

 Widgets are cached for 5 minutes, to avoid doing calculations everytime, especially for big charts.
-The cache is based on a cache key, if the value of the key changes, the cache is refreshed, wether 5 minutes have passed or not.
+The cache is based on a cache key, if the value of the key changes, the cache is refreshed, whether 5 minutes have passed or not.

 You can change the timeout and the cache key with the following :